 Health insurance is an insurance policy covering the insured person’s medical costs.
 Health insurance often pays for preventative care, treatment of acute conditions, and managing chronic diseases to varying degrees, depending on the policy.
 In the United States, people with low incomes and the elderly are covered by Medicare and Medicaid.
 Many companies provide workplace-based health insurance as a common component of employee benefits packages.

 As a large employer, you are obligated to provide affordable healthcare coverage to most of your workforce.
-You can choose the coverage structure as long as the plan meets at least the “Bronze” level requirements for plans as designated by the ACA.
-Employers can share the cost with their employees.
+You can choose the coverage structure as long as the plan meets at least the “Bronze” level requirements for health plans as designated by the ACA.
+Employers can share the cost with eligible employees.
 However, the subscriber’s share of the premium isn’t allowed to exceed 9.12 percent of their gross income.

 There is a lot of confusion among firms about which benefits to offer their employees.
 The amount of money you have to spend, the number of people working for you, and other considerations all influence the benefits you choose.
-Attracting and retaining top talent, improving employee health and happiness, and reaping some tax benefits are all possible outcomes of providing a comprehensive benefits package to your employees.
+Attracting and retaining top talent, improving employee health and happiness, and reaping some tax benefits are all possible outcomes of providing a comprehensive benefits package to your eligible employees.
 The following are the top perks of having health insurance as an employee:

 Employee benefits account for 31 percent of total compensation costs, according to a Bureau of Labor Statistics analysis.
 Some companies may dedicate more to benefits to maintain a competitive edge, while others focus on less expensive perks.